 Speech therapists assist a person with more than just speech impediments.
 They can be a valuable asset for helping you relearn activities of daily living after brain injury.

-For example, if you struggle with dysphagia, a speech therapist can teach you swallowing exercises that will allow you to eat independently again.
+For example, if you struggle with dysphagia (difficulty swallowing), a speech therapist can teach you swallowing exercises that may allow you to eat independently again.

 As with physical therapy, it’s important to do speech and cognitive therapy exercises every day.
 Speech therapy apps like the CT Speech App, which has over 100,000 exercises, can help you with this.